typesAreSpaces/AXDInterpolator/README.md

 macOS users need to add ``DYLD_LIBRARY_PATH=./lib`` to execute the binary, i.e.:

 ```
-DYLD_LIBRARY_PATH=./lib ./bin/axd_interpolator QF_TO ./tests/smt2-files/maxdiff_paper_example.smt2 1 100
+DYLD_LIBRARY_PATH=./lib ./bin/caxd_interpolator QF_TO ./tests/smt2-files/maxdiff_paper_example.smt2 1
 ```

-The binary ``axd_interpolator`` outputs to the standard output any of the following:
+The binary ``caxd_interpolator`` outputs to the standard output any of the following:

 * If the formula is unsatisfiable, then it outputs *Unsatisfiable:* followed by the interpolant obtained.
-* If the formula is satisfiable, then the implementation outputs either *Satisfiable:* or *Unknown:*.
-The last option happens when the internal variable ``num_attempts`` reaches 0.
+* If the formula is satisfiable, then the implementation outputs either *Satisfiable:*.

 ## Replicating SMT 2021 submission results